One-Step Model Predictive Path Integral for Manipulator Motion Planning Using Configuration Space Distance Fields: Method

 We propose an \emph{angle-based} cost function that unifies the cost terms into a common unit.
-Let $\mathbf{q}_f$ the goal configuration, and $\mathbf{p}$ is the obstacle point in the work space.
+Let $\mathbf{q}_t$ be the robot configuration at time $t$, $\mathbf{q}_{t+1}$ the configuration at the next time step, $\mathbf{q}_f$ the goal configuration, and $\mathbf{p}$ is the obstacle point in the workspace.
 The proposed cost is defined as: